KiandaBPM/docs/content/docs/troubleshooting/custom-widget-debugging.md

 ## Introduction

 Within your Kianda platform, you have the option to create your own **custom widgets** if the many pre-configured fields, rules or dashboard elements do not suit.
 Naturally, you might want to troubleshoot your created code if it does not perform as expected.
 This page will outline and detail several important code debugging practices you can implement in your custom widget to ensure correct operation.
+As well as this, some of these methods can be applied to troubleshoot your own **custom connectors** within your platform.

 ## Prerequisites